navidJadid/openease-setup/README.md

     git config [--global] user.email
     ```

-    You only need the global flag, if you want to check your global `git config`.
+    You only need the global flag if you want to check your global `git config`.
 If you enter it, omit the square brackets.
 If you do not how to set up your `git config`, check out this [page from atlassian](https://support.atlassian.com/bitbucket-cloud/docs/configure-your-dvcs-username-for-commits/).

-2. Save the [update-script](https://github.com/navidJadid/openease-setup/blob/main/update.sh) somewhere on your system.
+2. If you have already cloned this repository according to point 2.1 in the section [Set up the Workspace](#set-up-the-workspace), then you can skip to point 3.
+Otherwise, save the [update-script](https://github.com/navidJadid/openease-setup/blob/main/update.sh) together with the [configuration `config.sh`](https://github.com/navidJadid/openease-setup/blob/main/config.sh) in the same directory somewhere on your system.

-3. Open the script with an editor of your choice, and edit the paths to the repositories:
+3. If you used the install script and already set up your workspace according to point 2.1 in the section [Set up the Workspace](#set-up-the-workspace), then you are good to go can skip to point 4.
+If instead, you cloned the repositories manually, open `config.sh` with an editor of your choice, and edit the paths to the repositories.

-    If you used our install-script with the default path (`~/Documents/openease_workspace`), you can skip this step.
-    But if you set up your repositories manually and according to our guide, you just need to change the following path:
+    First, if `openease`, `knowrob`, and `dockerbridge` all have the same parent directory, only change the following variable:

     ``` shell
-    OPENEASE_ROOT=<path to the parent directory of the repositories>
+    OPENEASE_ROOT_DIR=<path to the parent directory of the repositories>
     ```

-    Otherwise change the following paths too:
+    Otherwise change the following paths:

     ``` shell
+    OPENEASE_PARENT_DIR=<path to the openease repository>
+    [...]
-    KNOWROB=<path to the knowrob repository>
+    KNOWROB_PARENT_DIR=<path to the knowrob repository>
+    [...]
-    DOCKERBRIDGE=<path to the openease-dockerbridge repository>
+    DOCKERBRIDGE_PARENT_DIR=<path to the openease-dockerbridge repository>
+    ```

+    It might also be useful to check the variables for the folder names, to check if they are the same as your local folder names:

+    ``` shell
+    # folder names for the modules
+    [...]
+    OPENEASE="openease"             # openease webapp-container
+    [...]
+    KNOWROB="knowrob"               # knowrob-container
+    DOCKERBRIDGE="dockerbridge"     # dockerbridge-container
     ```

 4. You can run the script with `bash <location of the script>/update.sh` together with any of the following option flags: